-- 1. Within 60 calendar days following the end of a course, the student will inform the instructor in writing of questions concerning course grade.
-The writing will address questions concerning the criteria and procedures the instructor used in determining the grade, the process by which it was assigned, and to request error correction, if any, in the grade. - $2. \ \,$ Within 14 calendar days after the instructor's receipt of the student's written questions, the instructor will offer to meet with the student to attempt to resolve the questions concerning a grade. - 3.
-If after the discussion with the instructor, the student believes that the grade is still inaccurate, the student will meet with the department chair.
+- Within 60 calendar days following the end of a course, the student will inform the instructor in writing of questions concerning course grade.
+The writing will address questions concerning the criteria and procedures the instructor used in determining the grade, the process by which it was assigned, and to request error correction, if any, in the grade. - 2.
+Within 14 calendar days after the instructor's receipt of the student's written questions, the instructor will offer to meet with the student to attempt to resolve the questions concerning a grade. - 3.
+If after the discussion with the instructor, the student believes that the grade is still inaccurate, the student will meet with the department Dean.
 This meeting must be scheduled within 10 calendar days after the instructor has offered to meet with the student.
 Before meeting with the Dean, the student will submit in writing to the Dean his/her questions regarding the grade.
 The Dean shall meet with the instructor and the student separately and/or together in an effort to resolve the questions regarding the grade. - 4.
 If the steps above do not resolve the questions concerning the grade, the student may submit his/her written questions concerning course grade to the Vice President of Instruction no later than 10 calendar days after meeting with the Dean.
-Within 14 calendar days after receipt of the written questions from the student, the Vice President of Instruction will submit to the student, the instructor, and to the Dean a written decision concerning the appeal of the grade.
+Within 14 calendar days after receipt of the written questions from the student, the Vice President of Instruction will submit to the student, the instructor, and to the Dean a written decision concerning the appeal of the grade. - 5.
+If the appeal is not resolved to the student's satisfaction, the student may within 10 calendar days of the receipt of the Vice President of Instruction's findings request, in writing, that the College President review the appeal.
+The President will review the appeal and take such action as he/she deems appropriate including, but not limited to, the recommendation of action to the Board of Directors.